Bud Black: Kansas City Royals

 In March 1982, the Mariners traded Black to the Kansas City Royals in exchange for Manny Castillo.
-At the time of the trade, Royals general manager John Schuerholz said that the team intended to use Black out of the bullpen.
+At the time of the trade, Royals general manager John Schuerholz said the team intended to use Black out of the bullpen.
 He began the 1982 season in the major leagues, primarily as a reliever.
-On April 18, Black made his first major league start, lasting 5 2/3 innings but ultimately giving up 9 hits, 7 runs, and 4 walks to the Cleveland Indians.
+On April 18, Black made his first major league start, lasting 5 2/3 innings but giving up 9 hits, 7 runs, and 4 walks to the Cleveland Indians.
 He was optioned in May to the Triple-A Omaha Royals, where he posted a 3–1 record with a 2.49 ERA in 4 starts.
-The Royals recalled Black to the major leagues in June to add him to the starting rotation.
+The Royals recalled Black to the major leagues in June, adding him to the starting rotation.
 In his first start back, he pitched 7 innings and held the Minnesota Twins to 5 hits and 1 earned run, striking out 2 and walking 2.
-By the end of 1982, Black had a 4–6 record with a 4.58 ERA across 88 1/3 innings.
+In his rookie season, Black had a 4–6 record with a 4.58 ERA across 88 1/3 innings.

 In 1983, Black began the season with Triple-A Omaha.
 He was called up in late May and made his season debut on May 25 against the Texas Rangers, lasting 7 2/3 innings and giving up 2 earned runs.
 On July 24 against the New York Yankees, Black pitched the first 6 innings of what would ultimately become the Pine Tar Incident, an incident where George Brett's go-ahead home run was overturned to become a game-ending out because the umpires decided there was too much pine tar on Brett's bat.
 Black received a no-decision instead of a loss because the game was protested, causing the league to reinstate Brett's go-ahead home run.
 On August 4 and 9, Black threw back-to-back complete games, both against the Milwaukee Brewers.
-By the end of the season, Black had a 10–7 record, 161 1/3 innings pitched, and a 3.79 ERA.
+For the season, Black had a 10–7 record, 161 1/3 innings pitched, and a 3.79 ERA.

-By 1984, Black had established himself as a notable member of the Royals rotation.
-The team made him the Opening Day starter, opening the season with a 7 inning, 2 run outing against the New York Yankees.
-On May 23, Black threw the first shutout of his career, blanking the Chicago White Sox.
-In 1984, Black threw 8 complete games.
-On September 17 in a game against the California Angels, Reggie Jackson hit his 500th career home run off of Black.
-By the end of the regular season, Black had a 17–12 record, 257 innings pitched, a 3.12 ERA, and an AL-leading 1.128 walks plus hits per innings pitched (WHIP).
-Black was called upon to be at the forefront of the Royals rotation in the 1984 American League Championship Series, but he surrendered 7 hits and 4 earned runs across 5 innings as his team was swept by the Detroit Tigers in 3 games.
+In 1984, Black was the Royals' Opening Day starter, starting the season with a 7-inning, 2-run outing against the Yankees.
+On May 23, Black threw the first shutout of his career, blanking the Chicago White Sox as the Royals scored an unearned run to win 1–0.
+Black threw 8 complete games that season.
+On September 17, Reggie Jackson hit his 500th career home run off of Black.
+Black had a 17–12 record, 3.12 ERA and AL-leading 1.128 walks plus hits per innings pitched (WHIP) in 257 innings pitched.
+Black started Game 1 of the American League Championship Series (ALCS), but he surrendered 7 hits and 4 earned runs across 5 innings as his team was swept by the Detroit Tigers in 3 games.